jeremy-jarvis/applitools-demo/setting-up-cucumber-and-chai.md

   page-objects/
 ```

 First create this folder structure, and then we'll go over each of these folders.

+Note: During a later section, we will move these folders under a new `e2e/standard-tests/` folder.
+But for now, you can use the organizational structure described above.

 ### Features